spmzt/ubuntu2204_cis/README.md

 ```
 ### - name: "SCORED | 1.1.5 | PATCH | Ensure noexec option set on /tmp partition"
-It is not implemented, noexec for /tmp will disrupt apt. /tmp contains executable scripts during package installation
+It is disabled by default, noexec for /tmp will disrupt apt. /tmp contains executable scripts during package installation
 ```

 ```